AppImage/docs.appimage.org/source/packaging-guide/appimage-creation-tools/pkg2appimage.rst

 .. note::

-    this is for personal use, if you use your recipe it will NOT work on another computer if the debs files are not in the specified directory
+    This is for personal use only.
+If you use it, your recipe will NOT work on another computer if the debs files are not in the specified directory.

 Excluding certain packages